alinlab/ml-papers-classification/README.md

 "category": [[“Semi-Supervised Learning”, “Transfer Learning”]]
 ```

-This means that category if one of “semi-supervised learning” or “transfer learning” (we do not know the answer)
+This means that category if one of “semi-supervised learning” or “transfer learning” (we do not know the answer).

 In combination,